Siloam Springs takes steps to prevent Sager Creek erosion

 BENTONVILLE, Ark.
-(KFTA) — In Benton County, the city of Siloam Springs is taking steps to find a long-term solution to prevent walls from crumbling along Sager Creek.
+(KNWA) — In Benton County, the city of Siloam Springs is taking steps to find a long-term solution to prevent walls from crumbling along Sager Creek.

 Community Development Director Don Clark said the creek was drained and a structural engineer has been hired to evaluate the walls.